 My goal as an instructor is to help prepare students for confident and substantive participation in increasingly high stakes conversations in their communities, disciplines, and careers.
-My classes are designed to empower students as they make critically informed, purposeful decisions about their writing in various genres, styles, situations, and technologies.
+My classes are designed to put students in situations representing "writing problems" where they must make critically informed, purposeful decisions about their projects using various genres, styles, heuristics, and technologies.

 My research explores intersections between digital technologies, public discourses, and public community spaces as well as how students, community residents, and local institutions compose (with/in) these complex networks.

 Rhetoric & Composition; Technical & Professional Communication; Community Writing; Digital, Networked, and Public Rhetorics; Research Methods in Rhetoric & Composition;

 - A/YA Integrated Language Arts Ohio Dept. of Education 5-Year Professional License #OH3098088 (Expires 2021)